Peize-Liu/tartancalib/README.md

 For more information, visit our project page [here](https://tartancalib.com).

+## How to use

+This branch is modifed for input cameras' intrinsic parameters and then get extrinsic parameters among input cameras.
+Please note that, it does not support partially input cameras intrinsic parameters(you have to calibrate all camera individually before you calibrate for extrinsic parameters)

+By modify '**start_tartancalib_docker.sh**' you can map your own workspace into container, and then compile '**/tartancalib_ws**'  for using tartancalib

+By modify and run '**start_calibration.sh**' you can then start your calibration, the template of cameras' intrinsic parameters yaml is '**intrinsic_parameters_for_test.yaml**'

 ## Installation
 ### Docker (Preferred)
 To use the Dockerfiles provided in this repository, ensure that you have [Docker](https://docs.docker.com/get-docker/) installed on your system.